-Will the Mobility Allowance or “Cash for Car” be a valid alternative to the company car? has been saved

-No. 6 - Will the Mobility Allowance or “Cash for Car” be a valid alternative to the company car?
+Will the Mobility Allowance or “Cash for Car” be a valid alternative to the company car?

-Updated on 15 January 2018
+Updated December 2018

-First analysis of the mobility allowance
+Analysis of the mobility allowance

-Cash for Car news:
+Cash for Car and other employee mobility news:

 12 January 2018: Draft law deposited with Parliament